zetachang/react.rb/README.md

 current development version.
 This version has a large number of fixes, and improvements that are worth investigating.

+Note that in the near future we will be releasing react.rb v0.9.0 which will not be backwards compatible with this version.
+[Details Here](https://github.com/zetachang/react.rb#road-map)

 ## Installation

 ```ruby